GrottoPress/shield/README.md

 On top of these, *Shield* offers seamless integration with your application.
 For the most part, `include` a bunch of `module`s in the appropriate `class`es, and you are good to go!

+### Design principles

+- #### Zero knowledge

+  *Shield* maintains no knowledge of any secrets, and stores them such that they are irrecoverable, either by the application or by the user, if the user loses them.

+- #### Hashing over encryption

+  In line with the *Zero Knowledge* principle, *Shield* prefers hashing to encryption, keeping knowledge of all secrets to the user that generated them.

+- #### Handles over assertions

+  In *Shield*, the server is the source of truth, ensuring that all secrets can be revoked server-side, and instantly, whenever the need arises.

+- #### Deny by default

+  *Shield* is locks everything down, by default, and requires explicit action by the developer.
+This posture makes it difficult for an application to be *insecure by accident*.

 ## Quick Start

 Get started quickly using [*Penny*](https://github.com/GrottoPress/penny). *Penny* is a *Lucky* application scaffold that gets you up and running with *Shield*.